Booking Terms & Conditions

 (3) Please note we cannot accept responsibility for any services which do not form part of our contract.
 This includes, for example, any additional services or facilities which your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised in our brochure or on our website and we have not agreed to arrange them as part of our contract and any excursion you purchase during your holiday.
 Please also see clause 19 "Excursions, Activities and Brochure/Website Information".

 (4) We limit the amount of compensation we may have to pay you if we are found liable under this clause as follows:

 (a) Loss of and/or damage to any luggage or personal possessions and money:

-The maximum amount we will have to pay you in respect of these claims is an amount equivalent to the excess on your insurance policy which applies to this type of loss per person in total because you are assumed to have adequate insurance in place to cover any losses of this kind.
+The maximum amount we will have to pay you in respect of these claims is an amount equivalent to the excess on your insurance policy which applies to this type of loss per person in total because you are required to have adequate insurance in place to cover any losses of this kind

 (b) Claims not falling under (a) above and which don't involve injury, illness or death: